On this page:

 General guidance for developing KIS

-- Consider what the next logical step is for the school to move towards the level of excellence for each core element as articulated through the Illustrations of practice.
+• Consider what the next logical step is for the school to move towards the level of excellence for each core element as articulated through the FISO 2.0 Illustrations of practiceExternal Link

-- List possible KIS in order of sequential implementation (for example, it may be necessary for the school to document the scope and sequence of the curriculum (Teaching and learning) prior to focusing on developing systems and processes to support the moderation of student work (Assessment)).
+• List possible KIS in order of sequential implementation (for example, it can be necessary for the school to document the scope and sequence of the curriculum (Teaching and learning) prior to focusing on developing systems and processes to support the moderation of student work (Assessment))

 Tailoring KIS for different school contexts

-- Each goal typically has 2 to 4 KIS that the school will implement over the 4-year SSP.
-Smaller schools may choose to pursue 2 KIS while medium and larger schools may choose to pursue 3 or 4.
+• Each goal typically has 2 to 4 KIS that the school will implement over the 4-year SSP.
+Smaller schools can choose to pursue 2 KIS while medium and larger schools may choose to pursue 3 or 4

-- Review panels may advise that some goals have more KIS than others, based on the level of practice change required and the resources a school will dedicate to each goal (for example, ‘improve student learning’ may require 4 KIS, while ‘improve student outcomes in STEM’ may require 2).
+• Review panels can advise that some goals have more KIS than others, based on the level of practice change required and the resources the school will dedicate to each goal (for example, ‘improve student learning’ can require 4 KIS, while ‘improve student outcomes in STEM’ can require 2)

 Things to avoid when developing KIS